5 steps of the strategic planning process

 Truly strategic choices usually involve a trade-off in opportunity cost.
 For example, your company may decide not to put as much funding behind customer support, so that it can put more funding into creating an intuitive user experience.

 Be prepared to use your values, mission statement, and established priorities to say “no” to initiatives that won’t enhance your long-term strategic position.

 Once you have the plan, you’re ready to implement it.
 First, communicate the plan to the organization by sharing relevant documentation.
 Then, the actual work begins.

 Turn your broader strategy into a concrete plan by mapping your processes.
-Use KPI dashboards to clearly communicate team responsibilities. this granular approach illustrates the completion process and ownership for each step of the way.
+Use key performance indicator (KPI) dashboards to communicate team responsibilities clearly.
+This granular approach illustrates the completion process and ownership for each step of the way.

 5. Review and revise the plan

 The final stage of the plan—to review and revise—gives you an opportunity to reevaluate your priorities and course-correct based on past successes or failures.

 On a quarterly basis, determine which KPIs your team has met and how you can continue to meet them, adapting your plan as necessary.
 On an annual basis, it’s important to reevaluate your priorities and strategic position to ensure that you stay on track for success in the long run.

 Track your progress using balanced scorecards to comprehensively understand of your business's performance and execute strategic goals.

 Over time you may find that your mission and vision need to change — an annual evaluation is a good time to consider those changes, prepare a new plan, and implement again.